open-policy-agent/gatekeeper/website/docs/audit.md

 Limitations of getting violations from constraint status:

-- To reduce in-memory consumption of Gatekeeper audit pod and to avoid hitting [default etcd limit](https://etcd.io/docs/v3.5/dev-guide/limit/#request-size-limit) of 1.5MB per resource, gatekeeper recommends configuring a [limit up-to 500 violations](https://open-policy-agent.github.io/gatekeeper/website/docs/audit/#configuring-audit)(by default 20) on constraint template.
+- To reduce in-memory consumption of Gatekeeper audit pod and to avoid hitting [default etcd limit](https://etcd.io/docs/v3.5/dev-guide/limit/#request-size-limit) of 1.5MB per resource, gatekeeper recommends configuring a [limit up-to 500 violations](https://open-policy-agent.github.io/gatekeeper/website/docs/audit/#configuring-audit)(by default 20) on constraint.
 Because of these limitations, users might not get all the violations from a Constraint resource.

 ### Audit Logs